Skip to contents padding-top: 70px;

 Practicalities

-There are a few important practicalities to keep in mind when thinking about CO2 response curves.
+There are a few other important practicalities to keep in mind when thinking about CO2 response curves.

 Another important point is that plants generally do not appreciate being starved of CO2, so it is not usually possible to start a response curve at low CO2 and proceed upwards.
 A more typical approach is to: